Refinishing Old Hardwood Floors

 The two most common types are oil-based polyurethane and water-based polyurethane, each with its own set of benefits.

 Water-based polyurethane is a great modern alternative.
-It dries much faster than oil-based finishes, which means you can apply multiple coats in a shorter duration frame.
+It dries much faster than oil-based finishes, which means you can apply multiple thin coats in a shorter duration frame.
 It also has a lower VOC content, meaning fewer fumes, making it a more environmentally friendly option.
-Water-based finishes are clear and don’t yellow over time, which is perfect if you want to maintain the natural color of the wood.
-They are now just as durable as oil-based options, thanks to advanced production technology.
+Can be gloss, semi-gloss or more matte.
+You can refinish the surface with a gloss, semi-gloss, or matte finish.

-Once you’ve applied the first coat, it’s time to let it dry.
+Once you’ve applied the first poly coat, it’s time to let it dry.
 With oil-based finishes, you’ll need to wait about 24 hours before you can lightly sand the surface with fine-grit sandpaper (usually 220-grit).
-This light sanding helps remove any imperfections and prepares the surface for the next coat.
+This light process helps remove any imperfections and prepares the surface for the next coat.
 Water-based finishes dry much faster, so you might be able to sand and recoat within just a few hours.

 Room Setup: Moving Everything Back In

 First things first — patience.
 After applying the final coat of finish, it’s important to let the floors cure fully before moving anything back in.
 While the surface might feel dry to the touch after a couple of days, the finish underneath is still hardening.
-Ideally, you should wait at least 7 days before placing furniture back on the floors.
+Ideally, you should wait at least 7 days before placing furniture back on the floor.

 Now that your hardwood floors are looking their best, a little maintenance will go a long way in keeping them that way.
 Regular sweeping and vacuuming will help prevent dirt and grit from scratching the surface.
-When cleaning, use a soft, dry mop or a damp mop — just be careful not to over-saturate the wood with water, as it can cause damage over time.
+When cleaning, use a soft, dry mop or a damp mop — just be careful not to over-saturate the bare wood with water, as it can cause damage over time.

 Area rugs can add both style and protection.
 Place them in high-traffic areas like entryways and under furniture.
 Not only do they look great, but they also act as a buffer between the floor and anything that might scratch or damage it.
+Now that you are all done and your flooring is refinished it’s time to rest and read our duration breakdown!

 Duration Breakdown

-• Preparation.
+- Preparation.
 1-2 days.
 This includes gathering materials, room preparation, and inspecting the floor for any issues.

-• Staining.
+- Staining.
 1 day.
 Applying the stain and allowing it to dry completely.

-DIY vs. Hiring a Professional
+DIY vs. Hiring a Professional for Refinishing Hardwood Floors

-If you’re tackling this project yourself, you’re looking at a solid week or more of work.
+If you’re tackling this refinishing project yourself, you’re looking at a solid week or more of work.
 While it’s a great DIY project, it’s important to consider the time commitment and the potential for unexpected challenges, especially with older floors.

-If your floors have seen better days and you’re unsure about tackling the project yourself, we can step in to ensure your floors look perfect, bringing out their true beauty with a finish that lasts for years.
+If your hardwood floors have seen better days and you’re unsure about tackling the project yourself, we can step in to ensure your hardwood floors look perfect, bringing out their true beauty with a finish that lasts for years.

 Refinish